-In 2015, I began exploring the intersection of popular culture with traditional garments and fan art.
-Each baju design is a representation of a character or idea from the source material - a love letter to the stories which have inspired me.
-I’m interested in how the process of adaptation and reimagination adds to the original work while raising new questions.
+The Geeky Baju Project explores the intersection of popular culture with traditional garments and fan art.
+Each baju design is a representation of a character or idea from books, games and films - a love letter to the stories which have inspired me.

 World's End (The Fifth Season)

 Look elegant and ageless in a silk pleated sari.

 A sari is worn with a bodice and petticoat, wrapped so that the same length of cloth forms both a skirt and a shoulder or head covering.